-Lorenzen, K. The relationship between body weight and natural mortality in juvenile and adult fish: a comparison of natural ecosystems and aquaculture.
-Journal of fish biology.
-49: 627-642; 1996
+Lorenzen, K. 1996.
+The relationship between body weight and natural mortality in juvenile and adult fish: a comparison of natural ecosystems and aquaculture.
+Journal of Fish Biology 49: 627-642.

+Methot Jr, R. D., and Wetzel, C. R. 2013.
+Stock synthesis: a biological and statistical framework for fish stock assessment and fishery management.
+Fisheries Research 142: 86-99.